About Romania Self Drive 2 - Dracula to the Delta

-This superb holiday is a "sample" tour combining the best bits of the ancient heart of Romania - Transylvania, the resurgent cosmopolitan capital - Bucharest and the fascinating undiscovered Danube Delta; it is a holiday itinerary full of history and dramatic scenery.
-Overall it is a wonderful opportunity to visit two completely contrasting regions of the country with a few days city break at one end.
+This superb holiday is a "sample" tour combining the best bits of the ancient heart of Romania - Transylvania, the resurgent cosmopolitan capital - Bucharest and the fascinating undiscovered Danube Delta.
+It is a holiday itinerary full of history and dramatic scenery, a wonderful opportunity to visit two completely contrasting regions of the country with a few days city break at one end.

 Transylvania is home to some of Europe’s best-preserved medieval towns, such as Brasov featuring Old Saxon architecture, cobblestone streets and pastel-coloured houses.
 There are many tiny shops offering antiques and fine hand-made products by local artisans across the region.
 Visitors to Transylvania will also encounter stunning castles.
 In close proximity to Brasov and Bran are the fortified churches at Harman, with its massive 13th Saxon towers, and Prejmer, the largest fortified church in Southeastern Europe.
 Transylvania’s multi-ethnic heritage (folk costumes, architecture, cuisine, music and festivals) is alive and well in the small villages of Transylvania.

 Bucharest is the main city of the region of Wallachia and the capital of Romania; first documented in 1459 by Vlad Tepes.
 Bucharest and its cultural scene is going to surprise you: 37 museums, 22 theatres, 18 art galleries, opera houses and concert halls await your visit.
 The best way to explore Bucharest is to take a stroll along Calea Victoriei to Piata Revolutiei, site of the Romanian Athenaeum and the former Royal Palace, now the National Museum of Art.
 The old city centre (near Lispcani) is a must to understand why Bucharest was known as "Little Paris" in the 1920s.